nixworks/public/news/2010/07/7/index.md

 ##### Constitutional Court of Turkey
 ### [The Constitutional Court of Turkey annuls key parts of government-backed constitutional reforms designed for possible European Union membership, rejecting opposition calls for the rest to be rejected as well and permitting the rest to be put to a national referendum in September. ](/news/2010/07/7/the-constitutional-court-of-turkey-annuls-key-parts-of-government-backed-constitutional-reforms-designed-for-possible-european-union-members.md)
-_Context: referendum, Constitutional Court of Turkey, European Union_
+_Context: European Union, Constitutional Court of Turkey, referendum_

 ##### Uri Brodsky
 ### [Israeli Uri Brodsky, suspected of assisting the assassination of Mahmoud al-Mabhouh in Dubai, is permitted to be extradited from Poland to Germany. ](/news/2010/07/7/israeli-uri-brodsky-suspected-of-assisting-the-assassination-of-mahmoud-al-mabhouh-in-dubai-is-permitted-to-be-extradited-from-poland-to-g.md)